edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 #### Cache Control Header Treatment {/*cache-control-header-treatment*/}

-Controls the generation of `Cache-Control` headers by an edge server when the `Set Client Max Age` feature is active.
+Controls the generation of `Cache-Control` headers by an edge server when the [Set Client Max Age feature](#set-client-max-age) is active.

 <Callout type="tip">

-  The recommended method for setting up this feature is to add both `Set Client Max Age` and `Cache Control Header Treatment` within the same rule.
+  The recommended method for setting up this feature is to add both `Set Client Max Age` and `Cache Control Header Treatment` features within the same rule.

 </Callout>